18F/culper/CONFIGURATION.md

 ## `WINDOW_SIZE`

 Window size used in multiple factor authentication (MFA) authentication.
+Valid range from 0 to 100 but values beyond 3 through 5 are considered bad security practices.

 **Target** - Back-end (api)<br>
 **Default** - `3`<br>